lockss/lockss-rtd-manual/docs/installing/running.rst

    [success] Skipping (ufw is not active)

-and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Configuring CoreDNS for K3s` (:numref:`Configuring CoreDNS for K3s`).
+and :program:`install-lockss` will successfully proceed to :numref:`Configuring CoreDNS for K3s` (:ref:`Configuring CoreDNS for K3s`).

 Otherwise, you will receive the following prompt: